PART 2: PRODUCTION

 On Christmas morning, I returned to the Midnight Mission for the Christmas event.
 I was growing concerned that my days in LA were running out and I still hadn’t filmed anything.
 That day, I reminded Joey of my project and he led me to the communications and media manager, Ryan Navales, also an ex-resident.
 He welcomed me in his office with a sturdy handshake and set the tone by telling me I should feel fortunate to have already made it this far.
 They receive dozens of professional film requests a year, and usually guys who show up with a smile on their face and no money to put on the table wouldn’t get very far.
 But Joey had reported positively on my project and it was thanks to his vetting that doors were opening for me.
 Ryan’s main concern before green-lighting anything was to make sure that I wasn’t here to take advantage of the residents.
 He had already been tracking my volunteering shifts and knew I had developed a good relationship with Joey and Toby, as well as some of the guys in the kitchens, but he wanted to hear it straight from me.
 His other question was whether I intended to show the Midnight Mission as a generic homeless shelter, or if it would be presented as the Midnight Mission itself.
 I knew this was kind-of a trick question, as there could be good reasons why he may want to hear either answer, so I told him the truth: I wanted it to be the Midnight Mission, because I wanted to set the story in something real.
 I believe this is the answer he wanted to hear; it meant that my film would serve as a vessel to candidly come into the mission, show how it works and tell the story of a successful recovery.
 Our meeting ended with Ryan telling Joey that we could shoot any time that Joey deemed appropriate.
 So, we got together with Joey and Toby and filmed on the 29th and 30th of December at the mission.

 When I first arrived, downtown Los Angeles scared me a little.
-Upon leaving, I felt a pinch in my heart: with the help of people I didn't know, who had gone through life struggles who made my own seem trivial, I had got what I wanted, something silly, some scenes for a film.
-I hope, at the end of the road, that Ψ will introduce the Midnight Mission, and more generally Skid Row, to people who don't know about it and may be willing to help in whatever way they can.
+Upon leaving, I felt humbled and a little sad: with the help of people I didn't know, who had gone through hardships that made my issues seem comfortable, I had got what I wanted, something silly, some scenes for a film.
+I hope, at the end of the road, that psi will introduce the Midnight Mission, and more generally Skid Row, to people who don't know about it and may be willing to help in whatever way they can.